In 1985 I returned from backpacking around Europe, full of enthusiasm and bright ideas about the world.

-I searched for an illustrated map of Melbourne and the only one I could find was a magnificent etching of the city by AC Cooke and Samuel Calvert in published in 1880!
+I searched for an illustrated map of Melbourne and the only one I could find was a magnificent etching of the city by AC Cooke and Samuel Calvert which had been published in 1880!

 1880 Melbourne by AC Cooke & Samuel Calvert

-Deborah was as enthusiastic about Melbourne as I so we teamed up and over the next two years we worked at nights and on weekends in a converted garage at the back of my mum’s house.
+Deborah was enthusiastic about Melbourne so we teamed up and over the next two years worked at nights and on weekends in a converted garage at the back of my mum’s house.
 Dianne Clarke housed us, fed us and encouraged us every step of the way.
-Without mum’s support the project quite literally would never have happened.
+Without her support the project quite literally would never have happened.

 Melinda Clarke & Deborah Young (1990)